Shining Object Linked To UN Helicopter Crash In DR Congo - UrduPoint

 Diagne, in his remarks to RFI, said that investigators were not ruling out any scenario, including "an attack".

-- 'Rwandan soldiers' captured - The bodies of the eight peacekeepers have been taken to Goma, North Kivu's capital, MONUSCO said on Wednesday.
+- UN 'deeply concerned' - The bodies of the eight peacekeepers have been taken to Goma, North Kivu's capital, MONUSCO said on Wednesday.

 The helicopter came down in the Tchanzu area of Rutshuru Territory, where the army and the M23 rebels had been fighting the day before.